 An employee, exempt or non-exempt, who is employed at one diocesan site, must first receive the approval of his or her supervisor before applying for simultaneous employment at a second diocesan site.
 Generally, working at multiple diocesan sites is disfavored and therefore, rarely approved.
-If approved by the current supervisor, the hiring manager at the second site must receive the approval of the Director of Human Resources before offering to hire the employee, as key decisions must be made regarding a variety of topics, including appropriate exemption status, overtime eligibility and calculation, benefit eligibility, etc. Under no circumstances may a non-exempt employee be hired for work that regularly requires more than a combined total of 40 hours per week at two or more sites.
+If approved by the current supervisor, the hiring manager at the second site must receive the approval of the Director of Human Resources before offering to hire the employee.
+Generally, a non-exempt employee will not be hired for work that regularly requires more than a combined total of 40 hours per week at two or more sites.